Medicaid Asset Test and Income Test in Florida

 However, oftentimes the issue isn’t that the well/community spouse is receiving a higher income.
-More often, they depend on the medicaid spouse’s income to pay ordinary living expenses; which in a skilled nursing facility context, means that they risk losing a precious source of income to the nursing home.
+They often depend on the Medicaid spouse’s income to pay ordinary living expenses.
+In a skilled nursing facility context, they risk losing a precious source of income to the nursing home.

-How is the Community Spouse’s Income Factored in the Income Cap Test Calculation for Home Care or ALF Medicaid Eligibility?
+How Is the Community Spouse’s Income Factored in the Income Cap Test Calculation for Home Care or ALF Medicaid Eligibility?

 Interestingly, the rules in this situation are unclear.
 Our experience is that Medicaid case workers will apply ICP rules to a home and community-based services application when the rules are otherwise silent.
 To date, I have not had a problem where a non-Medicaid spouse’s income negatively impacted their spouse’s application.